meilisearch/documentation/reference/api/settings.md

 ## Faceting

-This route allows you to configure the faceting settings for an index.
+In Meilisearch, facets are a specific use-case of filters.
+This route allows you to define the maximum value returned for all facets.

 To learn more about filtering and faceting, refer to our [dedicated guide](/learn/advanced/filtering_and_faceted_search.md).